rolandpakai/profile-box-carousel/README.md

-# User card carousel Javascript application
+# User Card Carousel Javascript Application

 This project is about to create an editable user card in a carousel.
 This project provides the skills you need to advance your JavaScript knowledge and provides training to support your journey as a Mid Technical Engineer.